 The PACTA method

-The tests were carried out using the PACTA method (Paris Agreement Capital Transition Assessment).
-It enables a standardised analysis for global equity, corporate bonds and credit portfolios.
+The tests are carried out using the PACTA method (Paris Agreement Capital Transition Assessment).
+This enables a standardised analysis for global equity, corporate bonds and credit portfolios.
 The underlying database covers around 250,000 industrial assets worldwide.
-On the following website you will find more information on the PACTA model, which is carried out by the independent, international and non-profit organisation Rocky Mountain Institute RMI and is used by numerous financial institutions and countries.
-It is available open source on the market:
+On the following website you will find more information on the PACTA model, which is applied by the independent, international and non-profit organisation Rocky Mountain Institute RMI.
+Used by numerous financial institutions and countries, it is available open source on the market:

-Switzerland additionally offers its financial institutions a test that compares Swiss real estate and mortgage portfolios with the climate target for the domestic building stock.
-The PACTA real estate model, which was developed on behalf of the FOEN and further developed for the 2022 climate test, is also available unlicensed on request.
-With the analysis of all these climate-relevant sectors, 70 to 90 percent of the emissions indirectly linked via the capital markets can be captured.
+Switzerland additionally offers a test for use by financial institutions that compares Swiss real estate and mortgage portfolios with the climate target for the domestic building stock.
+The PACTA real estate model, which was created on behalf of the FOEN and further developed for the 2024 climate test, will also be available without a licence on request following publication of the 2024 results.
+Analysis of all these climate-relevant sectors allows 70 to 90 per cent of the emissions indirectly linked with the capital markets to be captured.